VinGioia90/mbrclm/README.md

 #
 #Convergence status: TRUE
 ```

-The median bias reduced estimates can be obtained via
+The maximum likelihood boundary estimates problem is clear.
+Thus, the median bias reduced estimation approach is able to solve it and the resulting median bias reduced estimates are
 ``` r
 ## median bias-reduced estimates ##
 fit_medianBR <- mbrclm(x = X, y = y, type = "AS_median", link = "logit")